belgianbeer/tzdiff/README.md

 2017-11-05 03:00 PST   2017-11-05 06:00 EST   2017-11-05 12:00 CET   2017-11-05 20:00 JST
 ```

 Specifying "0" and "24" at the end is convenient when you want to know what time 19:00 is your time in a foreign country.
+It is quicker to display 24 hours than to think.

 ```
 $ tzdiff Brus 24 0